 Segmentation is an important part of digital marketing, and it remains so with retargeting.
 Just because you’re now able to display ads to people already familiar with your business doesn’t mean you should treat them all equally.
 Three ways in which to consider segmenting visitors are:

 - By time – Google AdWords allows you to set a limit for how long to keep retargeting a customer, and earlier I suggested you set this to between 60 and 90 days.
 But something else to consider is how much time do you want to pass between when a customer visits your site, and when they start seeing your ads?
 Seeing ads for your company very soon after visiting your site could negatively influence perception, but allowing too much time to pass could see customers forgetting who you are and what you do.
-Another factor to consider when it comes to time segmentation is how often customers see a particular ad; and seeing it too frequently is not necessarily a good thing.
+Another factor to consider when it comes to time segmentation is how often customers see a particular ad, and seeing it too frequently is not necessarily a good thing.
 Try segmenting customers according to how long it has been since they visited your site; those who visited your site within the last seven days would see different messaging to those sitting at 30+ days, and they would also see your ads more frequently.

 - Existing customers – you’d think that once a visitor has converted to a customer you wouldn’t have to bother with retargeting them, but you want to reach these customers occasionally with your awareness campaigns, to keep your brand and business top-of-mind.
 But you can also move existing customers over to conversion campaigns whenever you launch a new product or time-limited promotion that might interest them.
 Since they’re existing customers you may already be sending them marketing communications via email, but you could also create a list of any customers who either never open your email, or never click on any of the offers.
-With a bit of retargeting segmentation you could still reach these customers without being annoying.
+With a bit of retargeting segmentation, you could still reach these customers without being annoying.

 Best Practice #2: Use a Burn Code

-When a visitor converts, you don’t want to keep retargeting them – at least not with the same ads and creative that moved them to converting.
-To do this you need to either remove them from your retargeting lists, or move them over to your awareness retargeting campaign lists.
+When a visitor converts, you don’t want to keep retargeting them – at least not with the same ads and creative that moved them to convert.
+To do this you need to either remove them from your retargeting lists or move them over to your awareness retargeting campaign lists.
 The easiest way to do this is to have a burn code setup on any page that is displayed immediately after a conversion: a thank you page, or an order summary, something that is only ever seen after a visitor converts.
-A burn code is essentially the same as as your retargeting code, but when ‘fired’ it removes visitors from your retargeting lists, though you can set it up to move them to a new retargeting list too.
+A burn code is essentially the same as your retargeting code, but when ‘fired’ it removes visitors from your retargeting lists, though you can set it up to move them to a new retargeting list too.

 An easy way to annoy your customers is to try and sell them something they have already bought from you, and a burn pixel eliminates this possibility.
-You can still retarget existing customers, but either with a brand awareness campaign, or by showing them new products related to what they have previously bought from you.
+You can still retarget existing customers, but either with a brand awareness campaign or by showing them new products related to what they have previously bought from you.

 Best Practice #3: Set a Frequency Cap